upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/heart-bioamp-candy/index.rst

 .. figure:: media/ecg-using-gel-electrodes.*
     :align: center
     :alt: Using Heart BioAmp Candy to measure ECG with gel electrodes

+    Using Heart BioAmp Candy to measure ECG with gel electrodes

 Using Heart BioAmp Band:
 ++++++++++++++++++++++++++